odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 process can be done manually, or through :doc:`a bulk import <../../essentials/export_import_data>`.

 .. note::
-   All products need to have an |SAT| code associated with them in order to prevent validation errors.
+   All products need to have a |SAT| code associated with them in order to prevent validation errors.

 Electronic invoicing